YaleTHz/nelly/README.md

       1. Load settings and geometry from the input file.
       2. Process experimental data: pad, Fourier transform, and calculated experimental transfer function
    2. **Build transfer function** This is simply a matter of taking the geometries loaded from the input file and handing them off to the `build_transfer_function_tree` function.
    3. **Fitting** Loops through the frequencies specified in the input file and finds the refractive index $n$ that best reproduces the experimental transfer function at that frequency.
-This optimization is done with MATLAB's `fminsearch` function from the Optimization Toolbox.
+This optimization is done with MATLAB's `fminsearch` function.

    **Arguments**

    * `input` : gives input geometry and other settings for the calculation.
-This can either be a filename for a JSON file or a struct containing the same information.
+This can either be a filename for a JSON file (see specification above) or a struct containing the same information.
-   * `t_smp` : time points for the sample time domain trace
+   * `t_smp` : an array containing time points for the sample time domain trace
-   * `A_smp` : amplitude points corresponding to `t_smp`
+   * `A_smp` : an array containing amplitude points corresponding to `t_smp`
-   * `t_ref` : time points for the reference time domain trace
+   * `t_ref` : an array containing time points for the reference time domain trace
-   * `A_ref` : amplitude points corresponding to `t_ref`
+   * `A_ref` : an array containing amplitude points corresponding to `t_ref`

    **Output**